gmacario/gmacario.github.io/_drafts/2023-04-24-kismet-rpi3bgm28.md

 gmacario@rpi3bgm28:~ $
 ```

-Launch Kismet and configure it to use new WiFi interface as datasource:
+Launch Kismet and configure it to use new Wi-Fi interface as datasource:

 ```bash
 kismet -c wlan1